 On October 11, 2017, this loan was again renewed as agreed previously between Vidrala and the financial institutions on 1 August 2017.
 The applicable interest rate was maintained, but there were changes to the repayment period and maturity, which was extended to September 13, 2023.
 The amount was also increased by Euros 150 million, Euros 50 million in a long-term loan and Euros 100 in a revolving credit facility, for the acquisition of Santos Barosa Vidros, S.A. paid out on October 13, 2017 through subsidiary Inverbeira Sociedad Promoción de Empresas, S.A.
-As the terms of the new loan are not substantially different from the previous one (the percentage difference between the present value of the cash flows of the new financial liability compared to the amended one is 0.1%), it is considered an amendment of the previous loan, rather than an exchange of liabilities (see note 3 (g)).
+As the terms of the new loan are not substantially different from the previous one (the percentage difference between the present value of the cash flows of the new financial liability compared to the amended one is 0.1%), it is considered an amendment of the previous loan, rather than an exchange of liabilities (see note 3 (f)).

-As a result, the balance of the non-current syndicated loan at year end is Euros 340 million, as early repayments totalling Euros 65 million have been made since the loan was extended.
+As a result, the balance of the non-current syndicated loan at year end is Euros 220 million, as early repayments totalling Euros 70 million have been made since the loan was extended.
 The applicable interest rate on the loan is a variable rate equivalent to Euribor plus a spread of 1.00%, reviewed on an annual basis by tranche based on the evolution of the net debt/consolidated EBITDA ratio.
-In 2018 the loan will be in a grace period and as such the Company has no obligation to repay the principal.
-The first repayment of the principal falls due on 13 September 2019 for an amount of Euros 10 million.
+In 2019 the loan will be in a grace period and as such the Company has no obligation to repay the principal.
+The information contained in the annual accounts reflects the Company's best estimate of principal repayments of loans and loans received.
+The total average length of the group's financing at 2018 year end is around four years.